vcato/practical_tdd/README.md

      assert False
 ```

 Run it.
 The test no longer crashes.
-But we need to verify the actual behavior.
+But check State III—comment out the fix and the test still passes.
+The test isn't verifying behavior yet.

 Expand the test: